 Real change will disrupt our lives at every level.
 It will be difficult.
 It will be painful.
 We will lose status.
 We will be profoundly inconvenienced.
 Willingly accepting those losses requires changes in deeply entrenched psychological structures: the desire for power, the desire for absolute safety, our deep attachment to the familiar, our almost infinite ability to deceive ourselves about our true motives.
 Changing those structures requires an unrelenting honesty that is foreign to our current way of functioning in this world.

 This is the nature of shub: turning away from the course we are on, because we see it is a disaster, even if the way forward is unclear, even if our friends tell us we are crazy, even if society says it is impossible.
 If we do not know how to proceed, we can simply stop.
 Stop blaming others.
 Stop believing in fantastic scenarios of technological deliverance.
 Refuse to accept the bribes society hands us to buy our allegiance.
-Abandon the empty promises of civilized society and rediscover the beauty and profundity of the living world, the world not created by humans.
-Stop everything, and start paying attention.
+Abandon the empty promises of civilized society and rediscover the beauty and profundity of the wild world, the world not created by humans.
+Stop flying.
+Stop eating meat.
+Stop demanding infinitely more of everything.
+Stop everything and start paying attention.
 Be emptied of the poisonous beliefs we have absorbed, and become oriented toward life.
 Be still.
 Listen.
 Pay attention to the whole living world.
 Be changed by what we hear and see and feel.

 Shub is not a fantasy.
 Deep change is possible.
 It holds the promise of a more satisfying life than industrial civilization offers, but we don’t get there by bypassing the loss of our illusions, bypassing our loss of power, bypassing our mortality, bypassing our deep devotion to our selves.
 We have to face our demons, internal and external, and not be seduced by them, in order to enter into a healing relationship with the living world.
 Shub is not a choice we make, not in the way we normally think of making choices.
 Choice remains within the realm of what we know, our familiar worldview.
 In shub, reality grabs us and shakes us and removes our choices so we can move along the path of necessity, that necessity informed by the incontrovertible awareness that everything is interrelated, and Earth has its limits.